 Stay Informed + Take Action

-Here, you can view our latest updates, statements, as well as active action alerts and issues where we need your voice to help amplify our message in support of exchange programs.
+View our latest updates, statements, as well as calls to action where we need your voice to help support exchange programs.

 Updates + Information

 Marie Royce sworn in as Assistant Secretary for ECA (March 30)

 Marie Royce sworn in as Assistant Secretary for ECA (ECA)